Sum of the Parts (SOTP) Valuation: When and How to Use It

 When to Use SOTP Valuation

 SOTP analysis is not appropriate for every company.
-Understanding when this methodology applies helps you select the right valuation approach.
+Understanding when this methodology applies helps you select the right valuation approach for specific situations.

 Conglomerates and Diversified Companies